-But before you go getting too excited by the prospect of investing in an Adley Rutschman rookie card, let’s see how he faired in his first taste of professional competition.
-While it’s an incredibly small sample size, Rutschman didn’t exactly live up to expectations on his first go-round in the minors.
+Right when everyone was getting excited by the prospect of investing in an Adley Rutschman rookie card, his first taste of professional competition arrived.
+While it was an incredibly small sample size, Rutschman didn’t exactly live up to expectations on his first go-round in the minors.
 In 2019 he spent time in 3 leagues and posted .254/.351/.423 with only 4 home runs.
 On a more positive note, Rutschman killed it in the only league he had any time to settle into by hitting .325/.413/.481 over 77 at-bats in the NY-PA League.

 Question of the Day: Which Top 3 prospect will have a better 2021, Adley Rutschman or Spencer Torkelson

 This is Adley’s “1st Bowman” card as you can see by the logo in the upper left-hand corner.
 Therefore, you can expect it to be the most collectible of all his prospect card editions.
 Value varies depending on the autograph and/or refraction situation, but cards that have both features can easily exceed $2,000 with a good enough grade.
 Consider the autographed base card or a non-auto refractor if you’re not ready to go all-in.